Russia

 Good with Children and Other Animals

 The Toy Bob’s gentleness and patience make it an excellent companion for children, particularly older children who will handle it with appropriate care.
-Its size makes rough handling genuinely risky — a child who squeezes or drops a 1.5 kg cat causes real harm.
+Its size makes rough handling a real risk — a child who squeezes or drops a 1.5 kg cat causes real harm.
 With appropriate adult supervision and education, the Toy Bob’s gentleness means the relationship between the cat and children is warm and mutually comfortable.

 It typically does well with other gentle cats and with calm dogs.